thibautbessone/DiscordBlueBot/README.md

 * Replace **YOURTOKENHERE** by your application token
 * Replace **YOURIDHERE** by your ID
 * Create a directory named soundboard in the bot's root folder.
 You will place your .mp3 files here.

+##Interface

+* Double click anywhere on the background to minimize
+* Click anywhere on the background to drag the window
+* Start buttons launchs the bot, Stop button stops it
+* Edit button open the config file in your default text editor
+* Quit button stops the bot (if running) and closes the window

 ## Commands